 The wood is not dyed or stained and is certified by the Forest Stewardship Council, ensuring that sustainable practices were used in production.
 Before using this board for the first time, make sure to rub down the surface with food-grade mineral oil.
 This board should be hand-washed and should not be submerged in water.

-The end grains of the acacia wood are highly contrasting and provide a unique aesthetic that makes this board a great choice for using as tableware.
+The end-grains of the acacia wood are highly contrasting and provide a unique aesthetic that makes this board a great choice for use as tableware.
 This board cannot go in the dishwasher.
 It should be washed by hand, air-dried, and oiled regularly.

 While large cutting boards are essential for many kitchen tasks, you don’t always want to go through the effort of cleaning one when you just need to cut up an apple or slice a lemon in half.
 This small board measures 9 inches by 12 inches, which is large enough to be useful but not so big that it’s a hassle to clean.
 At 2 pounds, it’s lightweight and easy to maneuver around the kitchen.
 This board has a groove around the edge, but a grooveless version is also available.

 While one side is flat, the other has a deep juice groove, allowing it to hold up to 3.5 ounces of liquid.
-Each end features a handle, making the board easier to maneuver.
-It’s made with edge-grain teak wood and is pre-seasoned with mineral oil for added convenience.
+Each end features a handle to make the board easier to maneuver.
+It’s made with edge-grain teak wood and is preseasoned with mineral oil for added convenience.